Content

 Due to the cerebral effects noticeable from psychoactive cannabis consumption, it is advised to avoid combining it with other central nervous system depressants such as alcohol, benzodiazepines, and opioids during cannabis treatment.

-• Pregnant women: Cannabinoids and other compounds cross the placental barrier and may harm the fetus..
+Pregnant women.
+Cannabinoids and other components of the plant cross the placental barrier and can cause harm to the fetus.

-• Breastfeeding women: Cannabinoids are excreted in breast milk and can intoxicate the infant.
+Women who are breastfeeding.
+Cannabinoids are excreted through breast milk and can intoxicate the infant.

-• Children and adolescents: THC derivatives have severe effects on various aspects of mental and brain development, as well as cognition.
-CBD does not exhibit these adverse effects.
+Children and adolescents.
+Cannabis derivatives (THC) have severe effects on various aspects of mental and brain development, as well as cognition.
+CBD does not have these adverse effects.

-• Patients with a history of problematic drug use (alcohol, prescription drugs, or illicit substances).
+Patients with a history of problematic drug use (alcohol, prescription drugs, or illicit drugs).

-• Patients with pre-existing heart disease and/or coronary artery disease.
+Patients with pre-existing heart and/or coronary artery disease.

 SIDE EFFECTS